blockchain-certificates-web/blockchain-certificates-web.github.io/guide/faq.md

 ## FAQ

+### Which blockchain does Blockcerts use?

+Blockcerts was built as a technical standard to work across any blockchain.
+It started in 2016 with the Bitcoin blockchain and then soon expanded to Ethereum.
+Development work continues for making Blockcerts to work across public chains, and to be easily extended for private chains as well.

-### Is private information now available on the Bitcoin blockchain?
+### Is private information now available on the blockchain?

 The short answer is no. What is stored on the blockchain is a 1-way hash.
 This makes it useful only for verification; i.e. you can hash a certificate and compare to what is on the blockchain.
 And given what is on the blockchain, the original data cannot be feasibly recovered.
 This makes it easy for a recipient to reveal a certificate only to intended third parties.